dhicks6345789/application-starter/README.md

 With the source code present the script will compile the Go applications into executables rather than downloading them.

 ## Help / Support
 This project comes with no garuntee of any further help or support, or even that it won't simply break your computer.
-I'm a systems administrator for a school, the code and setup in this project has been tested with the particular setup available to me.
+I'm a systems administrator for a school, the code and setup in this project has been tested with the particular setup available to me (Windows 11 laptop, Google Workspace for Education).
 If you've found this project there's a good chance you are also the administrator for a school or company setup involving both Windows machines and a Google Workspace domain.
 If you have useful testing feedback or any suggestions you can open an issue on the [Github project](https://github.com/dhicks6345789/application-starter) or contact me over on [EduGeek](http://www.edugeek.net/members/dhicks.html) - if you're setting up Google Workspace / Chromebooks in an educational setting then EduGeek is a good community to browse and ask questions of.

+### To Do
+- More testing.
+- Make list of startup options configurable to allow for different applications.
+Might be particularly handy as a way of setting up kisok machines for exams or displays.